RedisLabs/engineering-blog/content/posts/replacing-the-redisgraph-parser.md

 ```

 ## Lessons learned
-I think this captures the most important things I've learned (outside of my editor window) over the course of this project:
+I think this captures the most important lessons I've learned (outside of my editor window) over the course of this project:

 1) Recognize when the time has come to pay back technical debt.

-2) Embrace what open-source gives, and give everything you can back!
+2) Embrace what open source gives, and give everything you can back!

 3) Strong abstraction layers prevent many headaches.